thefrontside/interactors/website/docs/5-matchers.md

 To create your own matcher without the use of any of the preexisting ones, you will need to create a function that returns a `{ match(), description() }` object.

-The `match()` function is where you place all of the matcher logic.
-It takes one argument, `actual`, which represents the values from the interactors.
+The `match()` function returns a boolean value indicating whether a filter or locator matches.
+It takes a single argument, `actual`, which is the current value of the filter or locator.
 Here's how the `including()` matcher is implemented:

 ```js
 export function including(subString) {